 Should You Invest In Property Overseas?

 Let’s take Spain as another example.
 They’ve got youth unemployment of over 20% in most of the cities.
-So if we are talking about a villa on the coast and we are expecting that to give us great returns, well, we saw what happened just after the GFC when we saw an oversupply in that particular accommodation, and everyone abandoned their investments and property prices collapsed in those particular market.
+So if we are talking about a villa on the coast and we are expecting that to give us great returns; well, we saw what happened just after the GFC when we saw an oversupply in that particular accommodation, and everyone abandoned their investments and property prices collapsed in those particular markets.

 But the biggest challenge I think you are going to have when you decide to invest in overseas property is what happens if something goes wrong?

 You know, investing is about solving problems.
 The bigger the problem you solve, potentially, the bigger the return.
 So what I’m really saying is the higher the risk, the higher the return; but are you willing to take on all of those risks?

 Let’s say we go into the American market.
 Now the American market doesn’t have any regulation around property management.
 In fact, a lot of people who own property in America actually self-manage their property, and they collect their own rent.
 But let’s say we find a company that says they will do a great job in property management, and they start collecting the rent for you.
 Let’s say money stops hitting your bank account and all of a sudden the tenants are paying the rent into the property management firm, but they’ve done a runner.
 What do you do next?
 What happens if something goes wrong?
 What happens if that property burns down and you are personally liable because your property manager didn’t do the right thing?
 So all of a sudden, you’ve got this warrant for your arrest overseas, and you may potentially never be able to travel again.
 Now these are extreme circumstances, but they are all the factors you need to consider when you are looking to invest in overseas property.